 What can you do about it?
 Attempt to go Zero Waste.
 That means being hyper vigilant of all of your purchases so that you aren’t creating trash unnecessarily.

-I wrote a couple posts on Earth911 a couple years ago about Zero Waste Travel and Zero Waste Grocery.
+I wrote a post on Earth911 a couple years ago about Zero Waste Grocery.
 It is definitely a challenge to live a Zero Waste lifestyle, especially with children, but a worthy one!

 7. Embrace Native, Drought Tolerant Landscaping